How Much Can a Landlord Raise Rent in California?

 For example, if a landlord wants to raise the price of their unit from $1,000/month to $1,300/month, they must provide a written notice to the renter at least 30 days before their next payment is due.
 However, in California, there are different rules.

 On January 1, California implemented statewide rent control.
 For the first time, the state has set limits on rent increases.
 The law that defines this is AB 1482 or the Tenant Protection Act.
 Under this statute, annual rent increases are limited to 5% plus the change in the regional Consumer Price Index (CPI), or no more than 10% of the lowest gross rental rate charged to the tenant during any 12-month period before the effective date of the increase.

 In addition, if the rental price increases take effect before August 1 of any year, the “Last Year” CPI adjustment, from April two years ago through April one year ago, should be utilized to compute the acceptable rent hike for the area in which property is located.

 Furthermore, all CPI percentages should be rounded to the nearest tenth of a percent.
-The median Fair Market Rent in California is $1,907 for a 2-bedroom home in 2023.

 How much can a landlord raise rent in California in 2023?